ruiramos/infrastructure-fun/README.md

 ## Setting up ArgoCD for Continuous Deployment

-[ArgoCD](https://argoproj.github.io/argo-cd/) is a continuous delivery tool for Kubernetes that syncs your Kubernetes Resource Config files (or Kustomize templates) with the state of the cluster.
+[ArgoCD](https://argoproj.github.io/argo-cd/) is a continuous delivery tool for Kubernetes that syncs your Kubernetes Resource Config files (or Kustomize templates) living on a git repository with the state of the cluster.
 This is called GitOps!

 We can install is by running:
 ```